Those who know me well, know that I have a stutter in my speech.

 But if you’re child of God, that fear ain’t in you fam.
 Issa lie! (hence 2 Timothy 1:7 ^^)

-And when fear tries to finesse its way back into your heart (because it will), reject it like Lebron did to Andre Iguodala during last year’s NBA finals.
-Give absolutely no life to it.
+And when fear tries to finesse its way back into your heart, give absolutely no life to it.

 Moses dealt with a similar scenario when fear almost fully crippled him from being used by God to deliver His people from Egypt.
 Similar to many of us, he was quick to give every possible excuse in the book to prevent him from being obedient (Exodus 4:10-17).